DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 - Upload the Jupyter notebook Bioactive_molecular_networks_v1.0.ipynb in your Jupyter environment.
 - Upload your MZmine or Optimus input file (features_quantification_matrix_edited_bioactivity.csv) in the notebook folder.
 - In your Jupyter environment, open the Bioactive_molecular_networks_v1.0.ipynb Jupyter notebook.
+- Make sure the R kernel is selected in the notebook.
-- Specify the path to the input table.
+- In the notebook, specify the path to the input table.
 If you used an MZmine output table, start at cell 1.
 If you use an Optimus output table, skip cells 1-3 and start directly at cell 4.
 - Run the Jupyter notebook by clicking in menu Cell/Run All, and wait for the notebook to process (should be less than 30 sec).
 Informations are provided as comments in each cells.
 - Download the output file features_quantification_matrix_transposed_with_significant_correlation_pvalue_corrected.csv